New Student Orientation

 - Special Education

-Administrative Assistant/Graduate Program Coordinator (GPC): The administrative assistant/GPC can assist with specific questions about courses to take, schedule, registration, and all required Graduate School forms.
+Graduate Program Coordinator (GPC): The GPC can assist with specific questions about courses to take, schedule, registration, and all required Graduate School forms.

-Major Professor/Advisor: When you were admitted to the masters program, you were assigned a Major Professor/Advisor.
-This information was listed on your official acceptance letter.
+Major Professor/Advisor: A Department of Special Education and Rehabilitation Counseling faculty member will be assigned as your Major Professor/Advisor at the end of your first or your second semester.
 This faculty member will assist with identification of a research area for your thesis/creative project, answer research questions, offer academic advice, and "chair" the proposal and defense meetings.

 Program of Study: A specific list of courses, internships, independent study activities, or other scholarly work for your masters degree.
 The GPC will contact you to develop the Program of Study.

 Proposal: The report you prepare describing background research, literature review, research questions or purpose, method, and anticipated results.
-This report is prepared as you take SPED 6740, then submitted to your Major Professor for editing.
 After approval from your Major Professor, the proposal is distributed to the supervisory committee two weeks prior to the proposal meeting.

 Institutional Review Board (IRB): Upon approval of your research proposal, the student and Major Professor submit an application protocol to the IRB.
 The purpose of the IRB is to protect citizens against potential risks of research participation while promoting high-quality studies.
-For more information, go to http://rgs.usu.edu/irb.
-The student and Major Professor jointly work to produce an online application to IRB at http://protis.usu.edu
+For more information, go to https://research.usu.edu/irb/

-Defense Meeting: After the student has collected and analyzed data, submitted a draft of the thesis/project to the Major Professor, and received feedback, the student contacts the GPC and Major Professor to schedule the meeting.
+Defense Meeting: After the student has collected and analyzed data, submitted a draft of the thesis/project to the Major Professor, and received feedback, the student contacts the GPC and Major Professor to schedule the defense meeting.
 At the meeting, the student presents findings.
 This interactive meeting includes discussion of methods, findings, conclusions, and implications of the thesis/project.
-Approval by the Major Professor and supervisory committee services as notification to the School of Graduate Studies that the student has passed the examination for the masters degree.
+Once approved by the Major Professor and supervisory committee, the GPC notifies the School of Graduate Studies that the student has passed the examination for the masters degree.

 NOTE: These FAQs are specific to the needs of new students in our Masters Programs.